Who is Hope For?

 What model of care is adopted by the Hope Centre?

-We are a Nurse led and Client centred service.
+We are a Client centred service.
 The Client always leads the way and decides what they want from us.
 All services offered by Hope are evidence based and employ recognised best practice.

 What services are available at the Hope Centre?